InTruder-Sec/iconic-hashing-algorithm/README.md

     hash(key, key2, key3, cipher_array)
 ```

-3.3 | Key generation
+3.3 | Key generatio

 First key is generated by taking twice the sum of all the numbers generated by hash.
 For example, if cipher array is 1234567890 it will take sum of all the numbers two times. i.e 1st sum will be 45 and the second sum will be 4+5 = 9, Therefore the key generated is 9
 The second key generated by taking the middle number of the cipher array.
 Example:  if cipher array is 123456789, 5 is the second key.